5 Tips to Turn Your Networking Expertise Into a Cloud Career

 There are three clear leaders: AWS, Microsoft Azure, and Google Cloud Platform.
 All three offer similar core services like virtual machines, databases, networking and security models, and serverless code execution.

-AWS is a clear leader in the market with a threetimes share over its closest competitor, Azure, which naturally leads to the greatest demand for certified AWS experts.
-An AWS cert such as the Solutions Architect Associate will serve you well, providing both foundational knowledge and market credibility.
+AWS is a clear market leader, with a threefold share over its closest competitor, Azure.
+This naturally leads to the greatest demand for certified AWS experts.
+An AWS certification such as the Solutions Architect Associate will serve you well, providing both foundational knowledge and market credibility.

-Azure on the other hand still holds its own, particularly with companies that have long been Microsoft shops.
-We've discussed it here before, but it's worth saying that the hybrid integrations Azure allows between on-prem and cloud are pretty rad.
+On the other hand, Azure still holds its own, particularly with companies that have long been Microsoft shops.
+We've discussed it here before, but it's worth saying that Azure's hybrid integrations between on-prem and cloud are pretty rad.
 And though they play second fiddle to AWS, Azure still boasts some impressive numbers, with 100+% yearly growth and 57% of Fortune 500 companies as customers.
-As for certs, there's changes coming soon so read up before you study for a test that's soon to be retired.
+As for certifications, changes are coming soon, so read up before you study for a test soon to be retired.

-Finally, there's Google Cloud Platform.
-Kind of the red-headed step child of the Cloud Big Three, GCP is a perfectly capable and competitive platform.
-They just don't get the same level of street cred as AWS and Azure.
-Check out the Associate Cloud Engineer cert to get trained up.
+Finally, there's the Google Cloud Platform.
+Kind of the red-headed stepchild of the Cloud Big Three, GCP is a perfectly capable and competitive platform.
+It just doesn't get the same level of street cred as AWS and Azure.
+Check out the Associate Cloud Engineer cert to get trained.

 2. Reinforce Your Security Skills

 As a seasoned pro, you already understand the importance of network security.
 Maybe you already have a security-specific certification or two under your belt.
-Good thing, because security is as big of a concern, if not bigger, with the cloud than with on-prem.
-In a nutshell, the cloud presents a bigger attack surface area.
+That's a good thing because security is as big of a concern, if not more significant, with the cloud than with on-prem.
+In a nutshell, the cloud presents a more substantial attack surface area.

-For training, there are security-specific certs for each platform.
-Make sure to check them out for AWS, Azure, and GCP — and up your InfoSec skills to the cloud.
+For training, there are security-specific certifications for each platform.
+Make sure to check them out for AWS, Azure, and GCP, and upgrade your InfoSec skills to the cloud.

 3. Pick up a Programming Language

-Many cloud platforms use programming languages, either for serverless services, like AWS Lambda, or the programmatic deployment of services.
+Many cloud platforms use programming languages for serverless services, like AWS Lambda or the programmatic deployment of services.
 Coding chops are valuable for taking full advantage of cloud services.
-In fact, AWS recommends proficiency in at least one programming language to sit for its AWS Certified Developer – Associate Certification exam,
+AWS recommends proficiency in at least one programming language to sit for its AWS Certified Developer – Associate Certification exam,

 The good news is that every cloud platform supports multiple programming languages.
-If you need to add programming to your skill set, start with something easy to learn — and also widely used.
-We recommend Python, ourselves.
-Make the transition to cloud admin easier on yourself by adding some coding chops.
+If you need to add programming to your skill set, start with something easy to learn and widely used.
+We recommend Python ourselves.
+Add some coding chops to make the transition to cloud admin easier.

 4. Add Some DevOps Tools to your Skill Set

 Parallel to coding is learning some DevOps skills, an area that's become pretty much attached to building in the cloud.
-If you want a successful cloud career, you'll need to understand the DevOps mindset and learn some new tools.
+If you want a successful cloud career, you must understand the DevOps mindset and learn new tools.

-DevOps is a lot of things to a lot of people, but there's one common denominator — continuous integration (CI).
-Traditionally software changes and updates were tedious and done with trepidation as the last thing any dev wants is to break production.
+DevOps is many things to many people, but there's one common denominator—continuous integration (CI).
+Traditionally, software changes and updates were tedious and done with trepidation, as the last thing any developer wants is to break production.

 With CI, changes happen daily (sometimes hourly).
-Revisions are vigorously tested with automation, and deployed into production seamlessly to end users.
-Tools like Chef and Ansible are essential for deploying and updating your infrastructure.
-That's why they're essential for your DevOps toolbox.
+Revisions are vigorously tested with automation and seamlessly deployed into production for end users.
+Tools like Chef and Ansible are essential for deploying and updating your infrastructure, which is why they're essential for your DevOps toolbox.

 5. Get Familiar with Agile Methodology